 Tiger is more than just a very cool name to have.
-It is the one of a great web editor from the interior design magazine Hus & Hem, blogger for Hello Tiger and From Scandinavia with love: Tiger Hellström, from Sweden.
+It is the one of a great web editor from the interior design magazine Hus & Hem, blogger for Hello Tiger and From Scandinavia with Love (update 2017: Unfortunately both blogs are no longer online): Tiger Hellström, from Sweden.

 We share the same passion for great design, especially from the Nordic countries.
 We follow Tiger’s work religiously, and we love the images she picks for her blogs.
 Head over to her websites, but first, read this exclusive profile with Tiger: